How Billy Graham became the most famous preacher in America

 But turnout at the tent revival was disappointing: just 2,000-3,000 people per night, when more than 6,000 were expected.
 Chairs were spaced out to make the crowd look bigger.

 Organizers "put out a fleece," asking God to decide whether to continue the crusade, according to Martin's biography.

 If the weather warmed up, they would keep going.
 If not, they would shutter the Canvas Cathedral.

-As it happened, a heat wave blew into Los Angeles, convincing the organizers to keep the crusade going week-to-week.
-But the hot spell was nothing compared to the media storm that would soon descend on Graham.
+As it happened, a heat wave blew into Los Angeles, convincing the organizers to keep the crusade going.

+But the hot spell was nothing compared to the media storm that would soon descend.

 'Puff Graham'